Click this messge to hide it.

 - We offer pressure treatment as an option with many of our garden offices and garden rooms.
 Pressure treatment is a lifetime preservative treatment.
 The preservative is forced into the timber under pressure and penetrates below the surface, whereas all other treatments apply a coat of stain to the surface of the timber only.
 Pressure treatment is almost colourless except for a slight green tint caused by the copper content in the preservative.
 No further treatment is ever needed but if you want a coloured finish you can paint over pressure treated timber with normal wood preservative in any colour.

-What size garden office do I need?
+What size garden room or office do I need?

 Where should I locate my garden office?

 What type of base is suitable for my garden room?